Affine Frobenius Brauer Categories: Introduction

 There are also the \emph{affine Brauer} and \emph{affine oriented Brauer categories} $\AB$ and $\AOB$, introduced in \cite{ruiSong2018affine} and \cite{Brundan_2017}, respectively.
 These affine categories act via translation functors on the categories of finite-dimensional supermodules over orthosymplectic and general linear Lie superalgebras, respectively.
-The affine oriented Brauer category has been generalized to the case of Frobenius algebras, with these categories $\AOB(A)$ first appearing as the special case $k = 0$ of the aforementioned Frobenius Heisenberg categories in \cite{Savage_2019}, and then being studied more explicitly in \cite{mcsween2021affine}.
-In the current paper, we will define the \emph{(unoriented) affine Frobenius Brauer category} $\AB^\sigma(A, -^\star)$ and prove in Theorem \ref{thm:affineFunctor} that it acts on the category of finite-dimensional supermodules for orthosymplectic Lie superalgebras defined over $A$.
-Along the way, we will introduce and study the properties of two kinds of \emph{teleporter} morphisms in $\B^\sigma(A, -^\star)$, drawn as $ $ and $ $.
-These teleporters appear in the definition of $\AB^\sigma(A, -^\star)$ and serve as the unoriented analogues of the single type of teleporter $ $ that appears in the definition of the oriented category $\AOB(A)$.
+The affine oriented Brauer category has been generalized to the case of Frobenius algebras.
+Affine oriented Frobenius Brauer categories $\AOB(A)$ first appeared as a special case of the aforementioned Frobenius Heisenberg categories in \cite{Savage_2019} (namely, the case of central charge $k = 0$), and then were studied more explicitly in \cite{mcsween2021affine}.
+In the current paper, we will define the \emph{(unoriented) affine Frobenius Brauer category} $\AB(A, -^\star)$ and prove in Theorem \ref{thm:affineFunctor} that it acts on the category of finite-dimensional supermodules for orthosymplectic Lie superalgebras defined over $A$.

+The introduction of Frobenius superalgebras to Brauer categories is part of a broader wave of research; many algebraic objects can be naturally generalized by introducing an appropriate sort of algebra into the definition.
+For instance, Frobenius generalizations of degenerate and non-degenerate affine Hecke algebras were respectively studied in \cite{affineWreathProductAlgebras} and \cite{quantumAffineWreathAlgebras}, then extended to the case of nilHecke algebras in \cite{frobeniusNilHecke}.
+Along similar lines, Kleshchev and Muth studied generalized Schur superalgebras defined over unital superalgebras in \cite{generalizedSchurAlgebras} and \cite{schurifying}.
+These sorts of generalizations have also appeared in quantum topology, e.g.\ Khovanov's study of Frobenius algebra enrichments of link homologies in \cite{linkHomology}.
+Such generalizations often serve to unify existing definitions and results, and help to make clear how proofs and ideas from one case can be applied more generally to obtain novel results.
+In the following paragraph, we outline one example of this approach in action.

+One important application of Frobenius Brauer categories is to the representation theory of real forms of general linear, orthosymplectic, periplectic, and isomeric Lie superalgebras.
+Such Lie superalgebras have been studied extensively over $\C$, but relatively little is known about the real case.
+In \cite{diagrammaticsRealSupergroups}, the \emph{incarnation superfunctor} we mention in Proposition \ref{prop:incarnation} and Theorem \ref{thm:affineFunctor} of the current paper was proved to be full when $A$ is a central real division superalgebra, and similarly for the corresponding oriented incarnation superfunctor.
+Equivalences between various categories of tensor supermodules for real supergroups, analogous to results previously known over $\C$, follow from this fullness; see \cite[Prop.~11.5, 12.5, 13.5]{diagrammaticsRealSupergroups}.
+The affine Frobenius Brauer categories introduced in the present paper provide further tools for studying real supergroups and real forms of Lie superalgebras.